Containerize a Model

 )

-• data, which is identical to data in the mnist target used for running the model, tells bazel which files are needed.
+target used for running the model, tells bazel which files are needed.- in

 Image, Push